man8/cursorkleosr/README.md

 * Improved validation and verification processes
 * Added structured phase-specific constraint enforcement

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributing

 We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting pull requests.
+Please follow our project guidelines when submitting pull requests.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.